thiesac/soccer-matches/README.md

 # TSC - The Soccer Club

-TSC (The Soccer Club) is an informative website for football matches and standings! ⚽️
+TSC (The Soccer Club) is an informative website for soccer matches and standings! ⚽️

 In the development of TSC, I created a comprehensive backend API using Test-Driven Development (TDD) methodology.
-This API is designed to provide data for a football-related website.
+This API is designed to provide data for a soccer-related website.
 The frontend for this project was generously provided by Trybe.

 ## Table of Contents